How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 No, daily use is not recommended.
 Clay masks strip natural oils and can damage your skin barrier with overuse.

 Even oily skin should limit use to 3 times weekly maximum.
-Over-masking triggers more oil production as skin compensates.
+Over-masking triggers more oil production as skin tries to compensate.

 How often should sensitive skin use clay mask?